FEAST Eigenvalue Solver v3.0 User Guide: FEAST: General use

-\item the search interval and the size of the subspace $\rm M_0$ (overestimation of the number of eigenvalues $\rm M$ within); \item the system matrix in dense, banded or sparse-CSR format if FEAST predefined interfaces are used, or a high-performance complex direct or iterative system solver and matrix-vector multiplication routine if FEAST RCI interfaces are used instead. \end{itemize}
+\item the search interval and the size of the subspace $\rm M_0$ (overestimation of the number of eigenvalues $\rm M$ within); If needed, once a search interval is defined, the user can take advantage of fast stochastic estimates for $\rm M$ presented in Section \ref{sec:se} (tools for FEAST). \item the system matrix in dense, banded or sparse-CSR format if FEAST predefined interfaces are used, or a high-performance complex direct or iterative system solver and matrix-vector multiplication routine if FEAST RCI interfaces are used instead. \end{itemize}

-{\bf Expectations:} (i.e what to expect) \begin{itemize} \item fast convergence to very high accuracy seeking up to $1000$'s eigenpairs (in 2-4 iterations using ${\rm M_0 \geq 1.5M}$, and starting with ${\rm Ne = 8}$ or at most using ${\rm Ne = 16}$ contour points); \item an extremely robust approach (no known failed case or convergence problem reported to date). \end{itemize}
+{\bf Expectations:} \begin{itemize} \item robust and systematic convergence to very high accuracy seeking up to $1000$'s eigenpairs (no known failed case for the Hermitian problem); \item the convergence rate depends on a trade-off between the choice of the search subspace size $\rm M0$ and the number of contour points (and nature of the quadrature)\footnote{P. Tang, E. Polizzi, SIMAX 35(2), 354–390 - (2014)}.
+For most applications FEAST Hermitian will convergence to machine precision in 3 iterations, using a Gauss-Legendre quadrature with ${\rm M_0 \geq 1.5M}$ and ${\tt fpm(2) = 8}$.
+If the convergence is too slow, you can: (i) keep on increasing $\rm M_0$ or/and {\tt fpm(2)} ({\tt fpm(8)} for non-Hermitian) for the Gauss-Legendre or Trapezoidal quadrature; (ii) decrease the ellipse ratio {\tt fpm(18)} for the Hermitian problem; (iii) choose a more robust approach consisting of using the Zolotarev quadrature for the Hermitian problem with {\tt fpm(16)=2} (the subspace does not need to be large $\rm M_0\sim M$).